themattwilliams/website/docs/realm/config/rbac.md

 - [Role-based access control (RBAC)](../setup/concepts/rbac.md) concept
 - [How to configure RBAC](../setup/how-to/rbac/index.md) with additional information and examples for projects, pages, and navigation.
 - [Pattern-based team access](../setup/how-to/rbac/pattern-access.md) guide and usage examples.
+- Use [front matter](./front-matter-config.md) to configure role-based access on individual pages.
+- Explore other [configuration options](./index.md) for your project.